 This easy Boursin chicken recipe comes together quickly with a handful of everyday ingredients and has a deliciously creamy and cheesy herb sauce!

 Can't get enough Boursin cheese?
-Try this Ridiculously Easy Boursin Pasta.
+Try this Ridiculously Easy Boursin Pasta or my Boursin Orzo with Chicken.

 What does Boursin cheese taste like?

-- Chicken - we're pan-frying chicken breasts in this recipe
+- Chicken - we're pan-frying boneless skinless chicken breasts in this recipe

 - Garlic powder - this is added to the chicken itself to infuse flavor.
 We'll also add a little salt & pepper.